 A detached retina is a medical emergency.
-It is characterized by the retina pulling away from where it should attach.
+It is characterized by the retina pulling away from where it should be attached.

 It separates the cells of the retina from the blood vessels.
 This results in a lack of nourishment and oxygen, which could lead to vision loss without treatment.

 The symptoms of a detached retina do not usually include pain.
 They may be nonspecific.
-(Learn More) Over time, they can become worse as the issue advances.
+Over time, they can become worse as the issue advances.

 The symptoms are typically the same for all types of a detached retina.
-(Learn More) Knowing the different types makes it easier to understand how the condition manifests and how to reduce your risk.
+Knowing the different types makes it easier to understand how the condition manifests and how to reduce your risk.